pricemethod/lyric-access/README.md

 # lyric-access

-A package to integrate the access solution from Lyric.
+A package to integrate the access solution from Lyric into a React Native application.

 ## Installation